xxxcrel/tomcat-to-learn/res/maven/README.txt

 ================================================================================

 General preparations before any publishing:
+1 - Download Maven Ant Tasks (version 2.1.0 is known to work) and place it in
+    this directory
-1 - Generate a standard Tomcat release (ant release)
+2 - Generate a standard Tomcat release (see BUILDING.txt)
-2 - Copy mvn.properties.default to mvn.properties and adjust it as necessary.
+3 - Copy mvn.properties.default to mvn.properties and adjust it as necessary.
     You will need to set asf.ldap.username and you'll probably need to set gpg.exec
     The other properties should be OK.
 Note: you will be prompted for your